Lisa Bobo, of Louisville, was diagnosed with multiple sclerosis (MS) in 2008. She is one of hundreds of Kentuckians diagnosed with MS each year.

 Norton Neuroscience Institute now offers MS services

 Norton Neuroscience Institute recently announced a commitment to expand and centralize MS services in our community.
 That commitment includes support for The MS Center (formerly Louisville Comprehensive Care Multiple Sclerosis Center) and employment of specialists in the treatment of MS patients.
-Dr. Tillett and Jenifer Patterson, R.N., ARNP, an MS-certified nurse practitioner, moved their practices to the Norton Suburban Hospital campus along with The MS Center.
+Dr. Tillett and Jenifer Patterson, R.N., ARNP, an MS-certified nurse practitioner, moved their practices to the Norton Women's and Children's Hospital campus along with The MS Center.
 Located on the same floor as the Norton Infusion Center, these centralized services offer both expertise and convenience for MS patients.

 "The goal is to provide one location for patients with access to the most advanced care, treatment services and resources," said Yvette Rojas, executive director of The MS Center.
 "We provide patients with access to services ranging from education and support groups to financial assistance, advocacy, social services and nutrition.
 Through our partnership with Norton Neuroscience Institute, we hope to provide the highest level of care and support."